yitu-opensource/T2T-ViT/README.md

 model = t2t_vit_14()

 # load the pretrained weights
-load_for_transfer_learning(model, /path/to/pretrained/weights, use_ema=True, strict=False, num_classes=1000)  # change num_classes based on dataset, can work for different image size as we interpolate the position embeding for different image size.
+load_for_transfer_learning(model, /path/to/pretrained/weights, use_ema=True, strict=False, num_classes=1000)  # change num_classes based on dataset, can work for different image size as we interpolate the position embedding for different image size.
 ```